soierr/sniffer-demo/README.md

 sudo rights needed to launch the application

-In order to be able to build the application and launch it the following libraries needs to intalled:
+In order to be able to build the application and launch it the following libraries needs to installed:

 - pcap                  (tested on v0.8)